asahria2006/the-cantine/README.md

 ## Folders and Files
 Here is the list of the most important files of the application.
-- Each HTML page has its own JS file for interactive functionality.
+Each HTML page has its own JS file for interactive functionality.
-- For Bootstrap Icons

 ### static
 This folder contains all CSS, JS, and images of the project.